-Motor tries to start but will not turn
+Motor tries to start but will not turn.

-- 1. With the power disconnected from the machine, open the doors and try to turn the wheel by hand.
+1. With the power disconnected from the machine, open the doors and try to turn the wheel by hand.
 If the wheel is not turning, check the reason for the jamming.
-Typical reasons are: guides too tight, wood jammed in the wheel. - 2.
-Capacitor faulty.
+Typical reasons are: guides too tight, wood jammed in the wheel.
+Adjust guides or remove jammed wood.

+- 2. Capacitor faulty.
 Replace the capacitor. - 3.
 Motor faulty.
 Replace the motor.

-Motor overheats
+Motor overheats.